 Steps To Selling A House To A Family Member

-Do you have a family member who has expressed interest in buying your home?
+Or maybe you have a family member who has expressed interest in buying your home.
 Selling a home to a family member can involve a different process than the same transaction with a stranger.

 Take a look at the following steps and tips so you can clear up any questions you have about the process of how to sell your house to a family member.